I first published this in 2013, and it’s been my most popular video on YouTube even after all these years.

 Once you’ve done this routine, or simply want to jump ahead into building greater fight-specific movement patterns and strength, power, speed, and endurance – check out the Muay Thai S&C Accelerator.

-Thanks for reading, hope you enjoy the routine and get as many gains out of it as I did!
+Thanks for reading, hope you enjoy the routine and gain as much from it as I have!